drawable/fluss/examples/step1.md

 We handle the change event on the checkbox and call our action to complete the todo when it is still active.
 To get UI to update we subscribe to the updates of the todo and force a redraw on the component.
 Again we're using the `componentLifecylce`-mixin we created earlier.

+"Uncompleting" a todo should be an easy exercise now.
+Try it yourself.
+When you're having problems you can look at the final solution here (link will follow).